-Didn’t happen, I’m happy to say.
-While I can’t claim I ended up loving every second of this concluding episode, I at least didn’t find it tired in the same way as Part 1.
+Didn’t happen, I’m happy to share.
+While I can’t say I ended up loving every second of this concluding episode, I at least didn’t find it tired in the same way as Part 1.
 In fact, there were even moments when I felt swept up in the action.

 Why did this happen?
 Well, I would attribute it to two reasons.
 First, the story was significantly trimmed.
 Second, the ending was completely changed.

 Allow me to elaborate.
 By retaining only the bare skeleton of the second half of the novel, that “rushed” feeling that I so disliked was tempered.
-To be clear, it was still prominent in some parts, such as the glossing over of complicated relationship between Zhang, Zhao Ming, Zhou Zhiruo, and Xiao Zhao.
+To be clear, it was still prominent in some parts, such as the glossing over of the complicated relationships between Zhang, Zhao Ming, Zhou Zhiruo, and Xiao Zhao.
 (Some many Zs, huh) But at least events weren’t jumping from one to another.
-The leads each even received different quieter moments for their characters to sink in.
+Each of the leads even received different quieter moments for their characters to sink in.